otavo002-xamk/Portfolio-2023-root/README.md

   BROWSER_OPENING=small-width_opening
   EMPTY_TABLE=empty_table
   FILLED_TABLE=customers

+- Create a file 'mysql_root_password.txt' to the root directory.
+Write to this file only the root password to the mysql database.

+- Create a file 'password.txt' also to the root directory.
+Write to this file only the password for the DBUSER.

-- Run 'npm install' command to install dependencies.
+- Navigate to front-end and back-end directories and then run 'npm install' command to install dependencies to them.

 If you want to build the images locally, then you have to comment out the image-line from each service in the docker-compose file and also uncomment the build-line.
 Use the command 'docker-compose up' to create the containers.